-- Proof the pet has been spayed or neutered which includes veterinary documentation such as a bill for surgery, a veterinary bill for other services showing the pet is altered, rabies certificate stating pet was altered, etc. , Due to PetSmart Charities Corporate policy all animals at our PetSmart location must be spayed or neutered including puppies and kittens.
-Puppies and kittens may be adopted from our TailsSpin location whether they are altered or not.
+- Proof the pet has been spayed or neutered which includes veterinary documentation such as a bill for surgery, a veterinary bill for other services showing the pet is altered, rabies certificate stating pet was altered, etc. Due to PetSmart Charities Corporate policy all animals at PetSmart must be spayed or neutered including puppies and kittens

 - All pets must be flea free, have good dispositions and appear to be in good health.
 We reserve the right to request veterinary clearance before registering any animal in the Pet Placement Program.

-- If you try to give away or sell the pet while it is at either of our two adoption centers, you will be asked to leave.
+- If you try to give away or sell the pet while it is at the adoption center, you will be asked to leave.
 This is to ensure the adopters are willing/able to make a financial commitment to the pet.

 - Every dog over 4 months of age must have had a rabies vaccination within the past 12 months.
 The rabies certificate must be presented at the time of registration.